Who falls under this regulation?

 - Visits to a licensed physician solely for observation or counseling

-- Diagnostic procedures including x-rays, MRIs, CT scan
+- Diagnostic procedures including x-rays, MRIs, CT scans

-- If no lost time and treatment is not beyond following First Aid List
+- If the incident involves no lost time and the treatment received does not got beyond the following First Aid List

 - Using nonprescription medication at nonprescription strength

 - Cleaning, flushing, or soaking surface wounds

 - Temporary immobilization device used to transport accident victims